 Don’t yell, intimidate, or withhold affection as a punishment if they picks.
 Do not alienate them as “strange”, “a freak”, or “different” or tease the appearance of their skin.
 They need loved ones who can accept them as they are, without judgment or feeling like a burden.

 The tricky part about body-focused repetitive behaviors is that help is not always readily available.
 While psychologists are great at helping clients with a multitude of mental health afflictions, BFRBs are not high on that list due to a lack of information, minimal research, and a lack of adequate training that can help a professional practice evidence- based approaches specifically for these disorders.
-If he cannot stop picking and has tried various methods to stop, he probably knows that he needs outside sources to supplement his efforts in stopping or reducing the behavior but may not be optimistic that it will help.
+If she cannot stop picking and has tried various methods to stop, she probably knows that she needs outside sources to supplement her efforts in stopping or reducing the behavior but may not be optimistic that it will help.

-The choice is his whether to seek out psychological counseling for his picking.
+The choice is hers whether to seek out psychological counseling for her picking.
 There are many combined components of therapy that can effectively treat dermatillomania.
-Although BFRB- trained professionals aren’t available to all communities around the world, therapy could still be beneficial in treating other elements in life that may have caused him to begin picking or even help him with how to cope living with the disorder.
+Although BFRB-trained professionals aren’t available to all communities around the world, therapy could still be beneficial in treating other elements in life that may have caused her to begin picking or help her with how to cope living with the disorder.
+However, it may do more harm in creating a distrust for professionals if they are unable to provide the specific services of managing their behavior.

-Regarding the fear of being an enabler, there are no treatment programs for family members to abide by when it comes to supporting a skin picker.
-When a disorder that has so little in supports, research, understanding, and treatment providers, the best thing you can do is respect his wishes in how he wants to approach his picking, and support his overall well-being.
+There are no treatment programs for family members to abide by when it comes to supporting a skin picker, although there are support groups for parents and loved ones.
+When a disorder that has so little in supports, research, understanding, and treatment providers, the best thing you can do is respect their wishes in how they want to approach their picking, and support their overall well-being.

 Check out BFRB specialist Dr. Fred Penzel‘s article for significant others.